nicari92/KnightBoard/README.md

 Having no guidelines I’ve chosen to implement a solution that better showed how I usually develop Java back-end architectures using the Spring framework.

-The choice of using a reactive stack (WebFlux) with blocking operations, while not best suited for the two GET operation on APIs, was just to try new the Spring features.
+The choice of using a reactive stack (WebFlux) with blocking operations, while not best suited for the two GET operations on APIs, was just to try the new Spring features.

 Clearly this is over-kill given the simple problem, but I hope you will appreciate the effort.